Hotel for Dogs (film): Plot

 Eventually, Dave invites Andi to a party, which she accepts.
 Meanwhile, Bruce ends up interrogated by Carl and Lois, having been caught stealing a hairdryer.
 The party is ruined for Andi when she bumps into Jason, an old acquaintance who reveals to everyone that she and Bruce are orphans.
-Bruce manages to escape his house, only to find out that the hotel has fallen into chaos.
-Lois and Carl follow him and the police are called.
-The dogs (including Friday) are found and sent to the Pound, while Bruce and Andi are taken away by the police.
-When Lois and Carl refuse to take Andi and Bruce back, Bernie is forced by the state to send them to separate foster homes.
+Bruce manages to escape his house, only to find out the hotel is in chaos; Lois and Carl follow him there.
+The dogs (including Friday) are found and sent to the pound, while Bruce and Andi are taken away by the police.
+When Lois and Carl refuse to take Andi and Bruce back, Bernie is forced by state law to send them to separate foster homes.

 The dogs are all scheduled to be put down the next day, but Friday manages to escape.
-He rushes over to find Dave, Heather and Mark, who in turn, find Andi and Bruce.
+He rushes over to find Dave, Heather, and Mark, who in turn, find Andi and Bruce.
 Meanwhile, Bernie explores the hotel where he finds a dog named Harley, who had managed to avoid getting caught by animal control the previous night.
 Bernie then realizes why the kids loved doing what they did.
-Andi and Bruce manage to break into the Pound and release the dogs in an attempt to get them across the county line, where they will be safe.
+Andi and Bruce manage to break into the pound and release the dogs in an attempt to get them across the county line, where they will be safe.
 However, the dogs instead make their way back towards the hotel, believing it to be their real home.
-The strange event attracts the attention of citizens, reporters and the police, who follow the dogs to the hotel, causing a large crowd to gather.
-Before the animal control officers attempt to capture the dogs again, Bernie appears and tells everyone about how Bruce and Andi managed to create a family of dogs and reveals Jake and Max's plans to them.
-He introduces all the dogs who live at the hotel and tells the heartfelt stories of their past owners, which wins over the crowd and the police allow the children to keep the dogs together.
+The strange event attracts the attention of citizens, reporters, and the police, who follow the dogs to the hotel.
+Before the animal control officers attempt to capture the dogs again, Bernie appears and tells everyone about how Bruce and Andi managed to create a family of dogs.
+He introduces all the dogs who live at the hotel and tells the heartfelt stories of their past owners from a registration book he found and written out by Bruce, which wins over the crowd and the police allow the children to keep the dogs together.

-As people eagerly explore the hotel, Bernie reveals to an overjoyed Andi and Bruce that he and his wife have decided to adopt them.
-Sometime later, the hotel re-opens as a grand "Hotel For Dogs", where people can either adopt strays or board their dogs, while Andi, Bruce, and Friday happily settle into their new family.
+As people explore the hotel, Bernie reveals to an overjoyed Andi and Bruce that he and his wife have decided to adopt them.
+Sometime later, thanks to the entire city's generosity, the hotel re-opens as a grand "Hotel For Dogs", where people can either adopt strays or board their dogs, while Andi, Bruce, and Friday happily settle into their new family.